 How to contribute to xpm

-This page is designed for developers who plan to contribute new features or fix bugs in the xPack Project Manager project and provides documentation on how to build and test the package.
+This page is designed for developers who intend to contribute new features or resolve bugs within the xPack Project Manager project and provides documentation on building and testing the package.

 This project is currently written in JavaScript, but a rewrite in TypeScript is planned.